Snowzei/Erebus/README.md

 To use the script, run the following command:

-`` python Erebus.py image_file -t cut_type ``
+`` python Erebus.py image_file -q ``

-Replace image_file with the file path of the image to be cut, and cut_type with the type of cut to be performed (either "half" or "quarter").
-The cut_type argument is optional; if not specified, the image will be cut into halves.
+Replace image_file with the file path of the image to be cut, and the -q flag for the type of cut, -q for a quarter cut.
+The flag is optional; if not specified, the image will be cut into halves.
 Examples

 To cut an image called "image.jpg" into halves: